How private scholarship money is distributed

 529 college savings plans charge taxes for funds withdrawn for anything other than qualified education expenses for the beneficiary (the person chosen by the account holder to use the funds).

 The exception to this rule is if money is withdrawn in an amount equal to a scholarship received by the beneficiary.
-Since the penalty can be stiff, always double check with your plan to make sure you are withdrawing the appropriate amount.
+Since the penalty can be stiff, always double check with your tax advisor to make sure you are withdrawing the appropriate amount.

 Finding scholarships for college